Pensacola Women’s Rehab Helps Women With Addiction to Tobacco

 Find Help for Your Addiction to Tobacco and Nicotine

-At Pensacola Women’s Rehab, we understand how hard it can be to break an addiction to tobacco and nicotine, and we want to help!
+At Pensacola Women’s Rehab, a drug rehab in Pensacola, FL, we understand how hard it can be to break an addiction to tobacco and nicotine, and we want to help!
 Please take a moment to look over this article, and contact us for more information about our program.

 Tobacco is one of the most widely abused substances in the world.
 It is highly addictive.
 The Centers for Disease Control and Prevention estimates that tobacco causes 6 million deaths per year.
 This makes tobacco the leading cause of preventable death.

 Nicotine is the main addictive chemical in tobacco.
 It causes a rush of adrenaline when absorbed in the bloodstream or inhaled via cigarette smoke or vaping.
 Nicotine also triggers an increase in dopamine, sometimes referred to as the brain’s “happy” chemical.

 Dopamine stimulates the area of the brain associated with pleasure and reward.
 Like any other drug, use of tobacco over time can cause a physical and psychological addiction.
 This is also true for smokeless forms of tobacco, such as snuff and chewing tobacco.